qooxdoo/qooxdoo/documentation/manual/source/pages/desktop/tutorials/tutorial-part-4-2-1.rst

   * ``Theme.js`` meta theme which combines all others

 Except the meta file, all other files are only a skeleton for adding custom theme definitions.
 So I guess you have already seen the file we should modify now: ``Appearance.js``.
 The basic outline of such an appearance definition can be compared to a class definition.
 You can find a name, an extend key and something where the content should go called ``appearances``.
-Thats where we put our new appearance definition.
+That's where we put our new appearance definition.
 First, we define a appearance definition for  the ``tweet-view`` key we defined.
 That definition can be empty because we only want to style the label showing the date and time for the tweet.
 The code looks like this:

 ::